moment/momentjs.com/source/docs/manipulating/add.md

 Mutates the original moment by adding time.

-This is a pretty robust function for adding time to an existing date.
+This is a pretty robust function for adding time to an existing moment.
 To add time, pass the key of what time you want to add, and the amount you want to add.

 ```javascript
 moment().add('days', 7);